 - On average, 90%–95% of misspelled words are correctly identified and corrected.
 It really works!

-If you would like to learn more about individualizing spelling instruction for your students, please visit this page on my class Web site to get started.
-It includes several downloadable forms and organizational tips.
+If you would like to learn more about individualizing spelling instruction for your students, please visit my class Web site to get started.

 Getting Parents Involved and Keeping Students Accountable

 If you are interested in trying this plan with your students, I want to stress the importance of getting your parents involved.
 For students to start checking their work before it is turned in, they need to be held accountable, both at home and at school.
 You can share in a class newsletter, for example, that parents should be seeing things circled with checkmarks over the next several weeks.
 You can also inform parents that this is a temporary tool to help guide students toward a healthy habit of editing work they turn in.
 It shouldn't be hard to communicate the importance of turning in their best work and looking over work before it is turned in.

 - For the students that don't use or forget to use the methods . . .